Mosman Preparatory School: History

 Mosman Preparatory School was founded in 1904 by A. H. "Tibby" Yarnold, who aimed to create a school to which parents could "confidently send their boys".
 The school started with 26 boys with ages ranging from 9–14 and numbers grew but then dropped during the Great Depression, after which numbers steadily started to rise once more.
 There are now more than 300 boys attending the school, with the range of years being from Kindergarten to Year 6.
-The school opened its outdoor educational campus in Terry Hills.
+The school opened its outdoor educational campus in Terrey Hills.
 Nowadays the school aims to provide a social and sporting as well as academic education.

 Houses

 The school's three houses were named after three previous headmasters of the school.
 Houses were introduced to the school in Mr. Begbie's time as headmaster.